-One of the foundations of recent-days online advertising are cookie files gathered by our browsers – third-party data.
-Beware, though, as things are about to take a massive turn soon.
-Google announced the intention to drop third-party cookie files support in Chrome, presumably in 2023.
-Many experts say that a way out of this mess-to-be is establishing engaging loyalty programs, which will open the gates for companies to start collecting zero-party data from their customers directly.
-So what is it, and how can you use it to your advantage?
+One of the foundations of online advertising and targeted ads is third-party data.
+Google announced the intention to drop third-party cookies support in Chrome, presumably in 2023.
+Many experts say that a way out of this mess-to-be is establishing engaging loyalty programs, which will open the gates for companies to start collecting customer data directly and build a zero-party data strategy.
+But how to use the zero-party data in the cookieless economy?

-Since the matter is a bit more complicated than just Google banning cookies, I decided to dig in and bring you all the information you need about the coming change, its predicted consequences, as well as a promising solution.
+Since the matter is a bit more complicated than just Google banning cookies and third-party data collection, I decided to dig in and bring you all the information you need about the coming change in the data collection landscape, its predicted consequences, as well as a promising solution.

 - What will be the consequences of Google's new approach to customer data?

-- What is the definition of zero-, first-, second-, and third-party data.
+- What is the definition of zero-, first-, second-, and third-party data collection?